Recent aviation disasters cause fears about the safety of flying

 The Jan.
 29 collision between an American Airlines passenger jet and an Army helicopter killed everyone aboard both aircraft.
 It was the deadliest plane crash in the U.S. since Nov.
 12, 2001, when a jet slammed into a New York City neighborhood just after takeoff, killing all 260 people on board and five on the ground.
 There hadn’t even been a deadly crash of any kind involving a U.S. airliner since February 2009.

-Crashes are more common involving smaller planes like the single-engine Cessna that went missing in Alaska on Thursday with 10 people aboard.
-Crews were searching for that plane Friday.
+Crashes are more common involving smaller planes like the single-engine Cessna that crashed in Alaska on Thursday.
+Ten people including the pilot were killed.

 A medical transportation plane crashed in Philadelphia on Jan.
 31, killing the six people onboard and another person on the ground.
 That Learjet generated a massive fireball when it smashed into the ground in a neighborhood not long after taking off from a small airport nearby.